Selection mechanisms in front invasion: Linear marginal stability

 \end{definition} One can show that pointwise growth modes give sharp bounds on pointwise exponential growth rates~\cite[Cor.
 2.3]{HolzerScheelPointwiseGrowth}.
 Pointwise growth rates can be used to differentiate between absolute and convective instabilities; see~\cite{bers1983handbook,briggs,huerre90,AbsoluteSpecArndBjorn}.
 If the pointwise growth rate is positive, then the instability is {\em absolute} in the sense that the perturbation of the unstable state will grow both in norm and pointwise.
 If the pointwise growth rate is negative then the instability is referred to as {\em convective} since pointwise decay is observed while the solution grows exponentially when measured in translation invariant norms.
 When the pointwise growth rate is zero then the system is {\em marginally stable} and neither pointwise exponential growth nor decay is observed.

 \textbf{Pointwise spreading speeds.} We can now return to the original motivating problem for this section: the determination of the linear spreading speed.
 The linear spreading speed characterizes how quickly compactly supported initial data spreads for the PDE (\ref{e:lin}).
 To identify this speed, one can view this evolution in moving frames for a variety of speeds $c$.
 One then computes pointwise growth rates of (\ref{e:linc}) as a function of $c$.
 If for some fixed $c$ the pointwise growth rate in this frame is positive then, by definition, $c$ provides a lower bound on the linear spreading speed.
-Taking the supremum over all such lower bounds yields the linear spreading speed. \begin{definition}[Spreading speeds] The linear spreading speed associated to (\ref{e:linc}), $c_\mathrm{lin}$, is the supremum over all speeds $c$ for which the pointwise growth rate of (\ref{e:linc}) is positive.
-In the frame with speed $c_\mathrm{lin}$, the system is marginally stable, that is, its most unstable pointwise growth mode lies on the imaginary axis. \end{definition} The linear spreading speed $c_\mathrm{lin}$ typically marks the transition between absolute and convective instabilities and occurs exactly when the pointwise Green's function has a singularity on the imaginary axis.
+Taking the supremum over all such lower bounds yields the linear spreading speed. \begin{definition}[Spreading speeds] The linear spreading speed associated to (\ref{e:linc}), $c_\mathrm{lin}$, is the supremum over all speeds $c$ for which the pointwise growth rate of (\ref{e:linc}) is positive. \end{definition} Using continuity properties of pointwise growth modes, one finds that in the frame with speed $c_\mathrm{lin}$, the system then is marginally stable, that is, its most unstable pointwise growth mode lies on the imaginary axis.
+The linear spreading speed $c_\mathrm{lin}$ typically marks the transition between absolute and convective instabilities and occurs exactly when the pointwise Green's function has a singularity on the imaginary axis.
 This crossing of pointwise growth modes is illustrated in Fig.~\ref{f:pgmclin}.